IgKh/katvan/README.md

 - Syntax highlighting
 - Syntax-aware spell checking
 - Typical code editor niceties - auto indentation, bracket insertion, etc.
+- Forward and inverse search
 - [Modelines](https://github.com/IgKh/katvan/wiki/Editor-Modelines)
 - Supported on Linux and Windows 10/11

-[^1]: Previews are currently rendered by running the entire file through the _Typst_ CLI after each change.
+[^1]: Previews are currently rendered by running the entire file through the _Typst_ compiler after each change.
 It is plenty fast at least for smaller documents, so good enough for now.

 ## Installation

-:warning: **IMPORTANT UPCOMING CHANGE**: Starting from the upcoming 0.7.0 release, Katvan will directly embed the Typst compiler.
-This will require having a Rust toolchain to build from source.

-For all existing releases, it is required to install the `typst` CLI and make it available via the system path or by placing it next to the `katvan` executable.
+For **versions 0.6.0 and prior** only: in addition to Katvan itself, it is required to install the `typst` CLI and make it available via the system path or by placing it next to the `katvan` executable.
 Without it previews and PDF export will not work.
-[See here](https://github.com/typst/typst#installation) for details.
+[See here](https://github.com/typst/typst#installation) for details. _This is not required for the latest release_.

 ### Linux